48th Annual Festival

 14th September - 28th September 2019

-If you attended one or more events this September we would be delighted to hear from you – what did we do well, where have we let you down, what would you like to see on offer in future years?
+If you attended one or more events last September we would be delighted to hear from you – what did we do well, where have we let you down, what would you like to see on offer in future years?
 Your input is imperative to keep our Festival pertinent, fresh and relevant for all.
 Please send us an e-mail or drop us a line with compliments or brickbats!
-Click here to go to our contacts page and send an e-mail to a member of the Committee or send a letter to Mike Eve, Chairman, Rye Arts Festival, Ypres Lodge, Gungarden, Rye TN31 7HH.
-We really do want to hear from you!
+Click here to go to our contacts page and send an e-mail to a member of the Committee We really do want to hear from you!

-Rye Arts Festival is the biggest and most successful multi-arts festival in East Sussex.
+Rye Arts Festival is one of the biggest and most successful multi-arts festivals in the UK.
 Click here to read more about us including our Personal Data Promise.

 If you decide to spend some time in Rye, please click here to find out more about places to stay, eat and drink…